kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

 This is a handy trick.
 We’ll use it repeatedly in the remaining figures, as we look at different ways of drawing the same comparison.

-While putting the reference distribution behind the subgroup distribution is handy, the way the layering works produces an overlap that some viewers find difficult to read.
+While putting the reference distribution behind the subgroup distribution is nice, the way the layering works produces an overlap that some viewers find difficult to read.
 It seems like a third distribution (the darker color created by the overlapping area) has appeared along with the two we're interested in.
 We can avoid this by taking advantage of the underused `geom_step()` and its `direction` argument.
 We can tell `geom_step()` to use a binning method (`stat = "bin"`) that's the same as `geom_histogram()`.
 Here we're also using the computed `..density..` value rather than `..count..`, but we could use `..count..` just fine as well.

 {{< code r >}}
 df %>%